dlajambe/portfolio/README.md

 ### Dependencies

-All that is required is Python version 3.10.5 and a package manager such as Virtualenv or Conda.
+All that is required is Python version 3.10.5 and a virtual environment creation tool, such as virtualenv or conda.
 The required Python packages are listed in the `requirements.txt` file (pip) and `environment.yml` file (conda).

 ### Installation

-To install, simply clone the repository onto your machine and use your package manager to recreate the environment with the provided `requirements.txt` file.
+To install, simply clone the repository onto your machine and use your virtual environment creation tool to recreate the environment with the provided `requirements.txt` file.
 If you have Anaconda or Miniconda, you can instead use the `environment.yml` to reproduce the environment.

 ### Execution